Grant (Contract) Administration

 If airfare is involved, the SPAR Office will make arrangements through the State of Connecticut-contracted vendor, Sanditz Travel.
 Copies of arrangements made through Sanditz Travel must accompany the purchase requisition, and the description area of the purchase requisition must indicate "pre-payment order."

-When time or extenuating circumstances will not allow prepayment of travel expenses through the purchase order process, reimbursement shall be made to foreign nationals through the use of a voucher/disbursement on an actuals basis, but not to exceed the budgeted amounts.
+When time or extenuating circumstances will not allow prepayment of travel expenses through the purchase order process, reimbursement shall be made to foreign nationals through the use of a voucher/disbursement on an actual basis, but not to exceed the budgeted amounts.
 Original receipts shall be presented, translated into English and United States currency rates, along with a voucher/disbursement as proof of the expense.
 A complete justification must accompany the voucher/disbursement detailing the nature of the expense, and the reason why prepayment could not be made.

 Whether travel for foreign nationals is paid by purchase order or by voucher/disbursement, all requests must be accompanied by a copy of the grant budget showing the necessity and authorization for the travel by the grantor and the SPAR Office.